phamvv/ffmediaelement/README.md

 ## Current NuGet Release Status
 - If you would like to support this project, you can show your appreciation via [PayPal.Me](https://www.paypal.me/mariodivece/50usd)
-- Current Status: (2018-06-03) - Release 4.0.260 is now available, (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
+- Current Status: (2019-12-28) - Release 4.2.330 is now available, (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
 - NuGet Package available here: https://www.nuget.org/packages/FFME.Windows/
-- FFmpeg Version: <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.0-win32-shared.zip">4.0.0 (32-bit)</a>
+- FFmpeg Version: 4.2.1 <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.2.1-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.2.1-win64-shared.zip">64-bit</a>
-- SoundTouch library : <a href="https://www.surina.net/soundtouch/download.html">Version 2.1</a>
+- BREAKING CHANGE: Starting realease 4.1.320 the `Source` dependency property has been downgraded to a notification property.
+Please use the asynchronous `Open` and `Close` methods instead.

 *Please note the current NuGet realease might require a different version of the FFmpeg binaries than the ones of the current state of the source code.*

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
-1. Open Visual Studio (v2017 recommended), and create a new WPF Application.
-Target Framework must be 4.6.1 or above.
+1. Open Visual Studio (v2019 preview recommended), and create a new WPF Application.
+Target Framework must be 4.6.1 or above, or .Net Core 3.0 or above.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
-3. You need FFmpeg binaries now.
+3. You need FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
 Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`
-5. Within you application's startup code (`Main` method), set `Unosquare.FFME.MediaElement.FFmpegDirectory = @"c:\ffmpeg";`.
+5. Within you application's startup code (`Main` method), set `Unosquare.FFME.Library.FFmpegDirectory = @"c:\ffmpeg";`.
 6. Use the FFME `MediaElement` control as any other WPF control.
 For example: In your `MainForm.xaml`, add the namespace: `xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=ffme.win"` and then add the FFME control your window's XAML: `<ffme:MediaElement x:Name="Media" Background="Gray" LoadedBehavior="Play" UnloadedBehavior="Manual" />`
-7. To play files or streams, simply set the `Source` property: `Media.Source = new Uri(@"c:\your-file-here");`
+7. To play files or streams, simply call the asynchronous method `Open`: `await Media.Open(new Uri(@"c:\your-file-here"));`.
+Conversely you close the media by calling `await Media.Close();`

+Note: To build your own FFmpeg binaries, I recommend the [Media Autobuild Suite](https://github.com/jb-alvarado/media-autobuild_suite) but please don't ask for help on it here.

 ### Additional Usage Notes
-- Remember: The `Unosquare.FFME.Windows.Sample` provides plenty of usage examples
+- Remember: The `Unosquare.FFME.Windows.Sample` provides usage examples for plenty of features.
+Use it as your main reference.
 - The generated API documentation is available [here](http://unosquare.github.io/ffmediaelement/api/Unosquare.FFME.html)

 ## Features Overview
-FFME is a close (and I'd like to think better) drop-in replacement for <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.mediaelement(v=vs.110).aspx">Microsoft's WPF MediaElement Control</a>.
+FFME is an advanced and close drop-in replacement for <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.mediaelement(v=vs.110).aspx">Microsoft's WPF MediaElement Control</a>.
 While the standard MediaElement uses DirectX (DirectShow) for media playback, FFME uses <a href="http://ffmpeg.org/">FFmpeg</a> to read and decode audio and video.
 This means that for those of you who want to support stuff like HLS playback, or just don't want to go through the hassle of installing codecs on client machines, using FFME *might* just be the answer.

 FFME provides multiple improvements over the standard MediaElement such as:
-- Fast media seeking and frame-by-frame seeking
+- Fast media seeking and frame-by-frame seeking.
-- Properties such as Position, Balance, SpeedRatio, IsMuted, and Volume are all Dependency Properties!
+- Properties such as Position, Balance, SpeedRatio, IsMuted, and Volume are all Dependency Properties.
 - Additional and extended media events.
 Extracting (and modifying) video, audio and subtitle frames is very easy.
-- Ability to easily apply FFmpeg video and audio filtergraphs.
+- Easily apply FFmpeg video and audio filtergraphs.
-- Ability to extract media metadata and tech specs of a media stream (title, album, bit rate, codecs, FPS, etc).
+- Extract media metadata and specs of a media stream (title, album, bit rate, codecs, FPS, etc).
-- Ability to apply volume, balance and speed ratio to media playback.
+- Apply volume, balance and speed ratio to media playback.
 - MediaState actually works on this control.
-The standard WPF MediaElement severely lacks in this area.
+The standard WPF MediaElement is severely lacking in this area.
 - Ability to pick media streams contained in a file or a URL.
-- Ability to pass input and codec parameters.
+- Specify input and codec parameters.
-- Ability to introduce hardware decoding acceleration via devices or via codecs.
+- Opt-in hardware decoding acceleration via devices or via codecs.
+- Capture stream packets, audio, video and subtitle frames.
+- Change raw video, audio and subtitle data upon rendering.
+- Perform custom stream reading and stream recording.

 *... all in a single MediaElement control*

 FFME also supports opening capture devices.
-See example Source URLs below and [issue #48](https://github.com/unosquare/ffmediaelement/issues/48)
+See example URLs below and [issue #48](https://github.com/unosquare/ffmediaelement/issues/48)
 ```
-device://dshow/?audio=Microphone (Vengeance 2100)
+device://dshow/?audio=Microphone (Vengeance 2100):video=MS Webcam 4000
 device://gdigrab?title=Command Prompt
 device://gdigrab?desktop
 ```

-If you'd like audio to not change pitch while changing the SpeedRatio property, you'll need the `SoundTouch.dll` library available on the same directory as your application.
+If you'd like audio to not change pitch while changing the SpeedRatio property, you'll need the `SoundTouch.dll` library v2.1.1 available on the same directory as the FFmpeg binaries.
 You can get the [SoundTouch library here](https://www.surina.net/soundtouch/).

 ### About how it works